unlim-it/docs.bosonprotocol.io/src/docs/advanced-topics/research.md

 have to be made to make the threat of punishment credible.
 This would make such mechanisms very costly to implement as a smart contract.
 Therefore, minimizing the sum of deposits can be an objective function.
-Opportunity cost in smart contracts and subgame perfect equilibria is a topic of Mamageishvili and Schlegel (2020).
+Opportunity cost in smart contracts and subgame-perfect equilibria is a topic of Mamageishvili and Schlegel (2020).
 With instant exchange procedures, however, the opportunity cost is not of first-order importance.

-An alternative objective function could be to maximize the money burnt (transferred to the Boson protocol) off-equilibrium path.
+An alternative objective function could be to maximize the money burnt (transferred to Boson protocol) on the off-equilibrium path.
 The transferred money could be used to analyze what went wrong in this particular game.
 This incentive for network nodes can be useful in the early stages of protocol functioning.